Johnchauyu/NatasOverTheWire-writeup/Level1.md

 One easy solution is that you can right click outside the white box and you can inspect the website. <br>
 ![Level1_rc.png](https://github.com/Johnchauyu/NatasOverTheWire-writeup/blob/main/Screenshots/Level1/Level1_rc.png) <br>

-Another solution is to use Linux command "curl -u".
+Another solution is to use Linux command `curl -u`.
 Send HTTP request to the website via terminal can have access to its HTML source code. <br>
 ![curl.png](https://github.com/Johnchauyu/NatasOverTheWire-writeup/blob/main/Screenshots/Level1/curl.png) <br>

 Password is obtained after curl result is returned <br>